GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (90) .md

 **At Higher Tiers**: For each tier beyond minimum, the total capacity for learning the creature gains is increased to the tier of the spell.

 **Critical Failure**: You cause the creature to become overwhlemed by the raw eidetic stimuli you send it, causing a psychic attack against it.
 If the psychic attack is a critical failure, you become subject to a psychic attack which gains a bonus equal to the spell's tier.

+#### Empathic Ward

+**Minimum Tier**: 2

+**Casting Time**: 10 actions

+**Duration**: 30 Minutes

+**Effect**: Your touch a creature to allow its natural humanity manifest as a shimmering veil around it.
+Until an attack is successful against the target, the target inflicts an attack (even as the result of an effect such as a spell), or the duration ends- the target gains a bonus to defense against attacks equal to their [Empy] bonus.

+**At Higher Tiers**: Each tier beyond minimum increases the duration by 10 minutes.

+**Critical Failure**: You havefailed to produce the proper field over the target, presenting a shimmering field that exposes your weakest point, making yourself vlunerable for a number of minutes equal to the spell's tier.

+#### Ertvalder

+**Minimum Tier**: 3

+**Casting Time**: 5 actions

+**Range**: 10 yards

+**Effect**: You conjure a sand tailed spirit of nature to strike a foe within range, treat as a biting attack.
+If the attack would qualify to damage the foe's armor, it instead constricts the foe.
+As a reaction, it can be directed against another foe, inflicting the biting attack.
+Each round, during the primary action phase, it will attack the creature it is constricting with a crushing attack.

+While constricting a foe, treat as a graplle with the following exception.
+Your value is equal to the spell check result + spell tier.
+The grappled target cannot use [Rflx].
+A critical success breaks the grasp of the ertvalder, preventing it from constrictung the target for the remainder of the round.

+The spirit is capable of moving through sand, dirt, and stone unimpeded.
+The spirit ceases to be after a number of rounds equal to the spell's tier +1.

+**At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 2 yards.

+**Critical Failure**: The spirit conjured is quite upset with you.
+It grapples you for a number of rounds equal to the spell's tier.
+You cannot fight against this.
+During the primary action phase while you are grappled, it inflicts a biting attack against you.
+During the secondary action phase of each such round, it inflicts a ccrushing attack.
+You are prone during this time.

+#### Everwarmth

+**Minimum Tier**: 1

+**Casting Time**: 6 actions

+**Duration**: 4 hours

+**Effect**: Your touch bestows a creature the ability to maintain a body temperature which is most comfortable to them.
+This allows them to ignore any temperature change which is not so extreme as to inflict attacks.
+It also grants a +1 bonus to defense against fire and cold attacks so long as they creature wishes to have that bonus against such an attack.

+**At Higher Tiers**: For each tier beyond minimum, you may either affect an additional creature which is touching yourself or another affected by the spell or you may extend the duration by 2 hours.

+**Critical Failure**: You have failed to create the magical filed that properly balances thermal regulation.
+Roll an attack roll against yourself.
+If odd, it is a crushing attack.
+If even, it is a cold attack.

 #### Exploding Sphere